 Location: Downtown San Diego

-The most unique San Diego museum is no doubt the USS Midway Museum.
+The most unique San Diego museum is undoubtedly the USS Midway Museum.
 It’s one of the longest-serving aircraft carriers of the 20th century.
 The naval ship is docked as a maritime museum at the San Diego Embarcadero in downtown.

 Admission includes a self-guided audio tour narrated by former USS Midway sailors that leads visitors throughout the ship to sleeping quarters, the engine room, galley, and more.
-Right now, you can take the Hangar Deck and Flight Deck tour routes.
+You can now take the Hangar Deck and Flight Deck tour routes.

-Docents wearing yellow hats, many who also served on the ship, add incredible value to a visit by relaying personal anecdotes and answering questions.
+Docents wearing yellow hats, many of whom also served on the ship, add incredible value to a visit by relaying personal anecdotes and answering questions.
 Do find one and ask away!
-You can also walk through galleries detailing events and memorabilia from World War I, World War II, Vietnam War, Korean War, and other wars.
+You can also walk through galleries detailing events and memorabilia from World War I, World War II, the Vietnam War, the Korean War, and other wars.

-During normal times, visitors may climb aboard many of the retired aircraft displayed on the outdoor decks.
+Visitors may climb aboard many retired aircraft displayed on the outdoor decks.
 You can also step into a simulator to see what it was like to fly one.
-(Both of these activities are currently closed.)
-Some food and drinks are available for purchase.
+Cafe 41 serves a hearty menu of burritos, tamales, burgers, and Italian hero subs.

 See also: Tips for Visiting the USS Midway Museum